RakhithJK/BishopFox-sliver-wiki/Daemon-Mode.md

     },
     "logs": {
         "level": 5,
-        "grpc_unary_payloads": true,
+        "grpc_unary_payloads": false,
-        "grpc_stream_payloads": true
+        "grpc_stream_payloads": false
     }
 }
 ```

 #### systemd

 With this config you can easily setup a [systemd service](https://www.linode.com/docs/quick-answers/linux/start-service-at-boot/) or init script.
+See the [Linux install script](https://github.com/BishopFox/sliver/wiki/Linux-Install-Script) for an example.